(This post contains affiliate links. See our disclosure page for for information. Post updated 7/29/19).

 I had no idea that being on my feet for such long hours could actually be bad for my health.
 I figured that standing and walking all day was better then sitting for long periods.
 As it turns out, that may not be true.
 Even for those who aren’t even pregnant.

 Compression stockings are often overlooked as a way to prevent some of the chronic issues that come from working in a profession where you are on your feet for such long hours.
+There are enough occupational hazards for nurses as it is and this is an easier way for us to take better care of ourselves on the job!

 #1.
 Prevention of varicose veins